Use this as a guide to wearing your own or your ancestors' medals to ANZAC Day parades, Remembrance Day marches, or other official ceremonies.

 1. If you have earned the medals yourself, the medals are to be worn on the left side of your chest.

-This applies to all medals authorized for wear by the Governor Generals Office.
-All state and federal awards are worn on the right side of the chest (not to be confused with commemorative and unofficial awards) state and federal awards are official awards and may contain various bravery and meritorious service awards.
+This applies to all medals authorised for wear by the Governor-General's Office.
+All State and Federal awards (not to be confused with Commemorative and Unofficial awards - see point 3 below) are worn on the right side of your chest.
+State and Federal awards are also official awards and may contain various bravery and meritorious service awards.

 Lest we forget.